Shangri-la, Mactan © bingbing

 The Philippines Travel Guide

 The island archipelago collectively known as the Philippines is one of Southeast Asia's lesser-visited tourist jewels.
 Although in the past safety concerns and faltering infrastructure have kept tourists at bay, a concerted effort at revitalising the tourism industry on the part of the Filipino government has seen a dramatic increase in the number of annual visitors in recent years.
 The gorgeous island chain offers plenty to see and do, from lazing on palm-fringed beaches to world-class scuba diving and snorkelling sites, and a wealth of great cultural attractions in between.

-Visitors to the Philippines can generally be grouped into two categories: package-tour holidaymakers, visiting one of the Philippines' excellent beach resorts (found in Bohol, Boracay or Puerto Galera); and independent travellers, keen on criss-crossing the archipelago in search of adventure and excitement.
+Visitors to the Philippines can generally be grouped into two categories: package-tour holidaymakers, visiting one of the Philippines' excellent beach resorts (found in Bohol, Boracay or Puerto Galera); and independent adventure travellers, keen on criss-crossing the archipelago in search of excitement.

 Whichever way you decide to visit the Philippines, there are several tourist sights and activities that you simply can't afford to miss out on.
-Manila, the capital, is a chaotic yet compelling city, with plenty to keep travellers occupied with.
-Visit Intramuros, the historic walled enclave full of Spanish-colonial architecture, and Binondo, the oldest and one of the most vibrant 'Chinatowns' of any city in the world.
+Manila, the capital, is a chaotic yet compelling city, with plenty to keep travellers occupied.
+Visit Intramuros, the historic walled enclave full of Spanish-colonial architecture, and Binondo, the oldest and one of the most vibrant 'Chinatowns' in the world.